queilawithaQ/documentation/_general/projects/skipping-builds.md

 Note:
 The following environment variables are populated after the _Build only on PR events_ configuration is saved:
-PR_NUMBER is populated with the PR number.
+* PR_NUMBER is populated with the PR number.
-CI_PULL_REQUEST is populated with the URL of the pull request.
+* CI_PULL_REQUEST is populated with the URL of the pull request.

-See link for more information on environment variables.
+See [Codeship Basic Environment Variables](https://https://documentation.codeship.com/basic/builds-and-configuration/set-environment-variables/) or [Codeship Pro Environment Variables](https://documentation.codeship.com/pro/builds-and-configuration/environment-variables/) for more information.

 ### Triggering Builds on Commits versus on Pull Requests